 The reports from Analyze -> Summary will not return values if the captured packets are not indexed.
-Releases previous to 8.2.1 required extended startup time for the indexing process after a reboot on those systems with larger packet capture databases.
+Releases previous to 8.2.1 required extended startup time for the indexing process after a reboot on systems with larger packet capture databases.
 The startup timeout must be extended to correct this.

 The startup process has been streamlined and there are also health tests to check for and notify the administrators if the indexing process (shaft) has failed.